Actuarial Co-op program Structure

 Vocational placements - student knowledge and skills

-Students who enter the Co-op program in Actuarial Studies at Macquarie University will have demonstrated a very strong aptitude for academic studies with a minimum ATAR in the top 1.5% and likely to be in the top 1% of their school cohort.
+Students who enter the Co-op program in Actuarial Studies at Macquarie University will have demonstrated a very strong aptitude for academic studies with a minimum ATAR in the top 1.5% and are likely to be in the top 1% of their school cohort.
 They will also have demonstrated abilities to communicate well, solve problems and work collaboratively both in academic and extracurricular contexts.
 In addition to enthusiasm for actuarial and statistical work, these students will demonstrate an interest in service and leadership.

 By the end of the first year of their degree, students will: